cyber-dojo/cyber-dojo/CONTRIBUTING.md

 to create the language start-point images are based on either [Alpine Linux](https://alpinelinux.org/) or [Ubuntu](https://www.ubuntu.com/).
+For example, the [C,assert] Alpine based image is 96MB.
+For example, the [C++ (clang),assert] Ubuntu based image is 1.7GB.
-Converting Ubuntu based images to Alpine based images would be a big help.
+Converting Ubuntu based images to smaller Alpine based images would be a big help.